 A very similar process is applied, but adjusted to account for the overall school capacity including sixth form accommodation.
-Separate capacities are not collected comprehensively for sixth form year groups (NCYG 12+),for these year groups the numbers of pupils on roll (NOR) are used as a proxy for capacity.
+Although separate capacities are now collected comprehensively for sixth form year groups (NCYG 12+), the data are not yet used in the modelling.
+Instead, for NCYG 12+ the numbers of pupils on roll (NOR) are used as a proxy for capacity.